Jill Underly: Early life and career

-Underly grew up in northwest Indiana, outside Chicago.
+Born Jill Semko, Underly grew up in northwest Indiana, outside Chicago.
 She attended the School Town of Munster public schools, graduating from Munster High School in 1995.
 She earned her bachelor's degree from Indiana University Bloomington in 1999, with a double major in history and sociology.

 She began her career as a high school social studies teacher at Frankfort High School and Munster High School, located in Frankfort and Munster, Indiana, respectively.
 While teaching, she pursued further education, and, in 2004, received her first master's degree in secondary education curriculum and instruction from Indiana University–Purdue University Indianapolis.

 In 2005, Underly left Indiana and moved to Madison, Wisconsin, where she continued her education at the University of Wisconsin–Madison and worked on the staff for Undergraduate Academic Services in the College of Letters & Sciences.
 In 2008, she earned her second master's degree and licensure in educational administration.
 In 2009, she was hired by the Wisconsin Department of Public Instruction as an assistant director of the educator licensing team and federal programs education consultant, a position she held until 2014.
 During these years, she continued her education at the University of Wisconsin, and, in 2012, earned her doctorate in educational leadership and policy analysis.

 In 2014, Underly moved to Hollandale, Wisconsin, to become principal of Pecatonica Elementary School.
 The following year, the Pecatonica Area School Board selected her as school district administrator.
 During her term, Underly was outspoken for the interests of rural school districts.